checkmate-sg/ai-monorepo/README.md

 ## How to Share Environment Variables for Local Development with Other Developers

-1. Ensure that TELEGRAM_BOT_TOKEN is configured in GitHub Secrets.
+1. Ensure that TELEGRAM_BOT_TOKEN is configured in GitHub Secrets for the "local" environment.
 2. Ask the developer to retrieve their chat ID from Telegram.
 3. Go to Actions > Share Local Env workflow > Run workflow > enter the developer’s chat ID.